 “She was driven by an army of people, who were interested in getting everything they could out of her,” explained Lansbury, who shared a limousine with Garland while shooting [The Harvey Girls].
 “I was aware of how very extraordinary her talent was.
 I could see that harboring this extraordinary talent took every bit of energy that she had, and caused her to make some terrible mistakes.”

 Read the entire article here.
 It’s one installment of a series of articles about the MGM “Dream Factory.”

 Photo above: 1967 snapshot of Judy and Tom Green.
 Below is a wonderful and unusual ad for The Harvey Girls.

-January 30, 1969: Judy had a business meeting at 5:30 p.m. with Bob Colby and Hector (Ettore) Stratta, along with John Meyer, in Judy’s room at the Ritz Hotel in London, England The meeting was held with Mickey Deans to determine what was going to happen about the recording session set for February 4th.
+January 30, 1969: Judy had a business meeting at 5:30 p.m. with Bob Colby and Hector (Ettore) Stratta, along with John Meyer, in Judy’s room at the Ritz Hotel in London, England The meeting was held with Mickey Deans in an effort to determine what was going to happen about the recording session set for February 4th.
 Despite the studio being booked, musicians being hired, and Johnny Spence providing the arrangements (Spence had worked with Tom Jones and Engelbert Humperdink), it was decided that after five weeks of signing, Judy would sound better after a month of rest.
 Deans later said that he decided not to accept the offer for Judy to appear in a TV commercial (proposed by TWA Airlines and to feature Judy with Mickey Rooney) because Judy wanted to go to the Virgin Islands.

 Photo: Judy and Mickey Deans in 1969.